Versión en español

 You may find a lot of tags, attributes and JavaScript codes in this tutorial but none of them are properly described.
 This is because the objective of this tutorial is to focus on the general syntax, not on the characteristics of each tag.
 To find a list of tags refer to this HTML tags list, where you can find links to descriptive resources about each tag in HTML, with it's respective list of attributes and events.

-HTML is composed by a set of elements that are the basis of its structure.
-Elements are designed to provide tools to authors and give special information that will be used to compute the final representation of it.
-This means that where a tag is defined in the HTML code, something will happen in the representation of that document, that may be visual or not.
+Tags are the main element in an HTML document and give special information that's used to compute the final representation of a document.
+This means that where a tag is defined in the HTML code, something will happen in the representation of that document, sometimes visually and sometimes hidden.

 Each one of the 93 standard tags produces a specific result when the document is rendered (e.g., the HTML b tag produces bold text) allowing authors to format and/or insert information into documents.
-Every tag may have attributes and events that must be declared inside the star tag separated from the name and other attributes or events by a space.
-Its content is placed inbetween the start and end tags.
-Look at this generic example:
+Every tag may have attributes, events and content.
+All this information must be declared (in a generic way) as follows:

 Code begin<tag_name attribute1="value1" attribute2="value2" ... event1="function1" event2="function2" ...>Content</tag_name>